MrStiMu/design-patterns-in-java/collections/_posts/2023-11-26-adapter-pattern-in-java.md

 ---
 layout: post
-title: "Adapter Design Pattern in Java: A Comprehensive Guide"
+title: "Adapter Design Pattern in Java"
 date: 2023-11-26T10:20:00Z
 categories: ["Creational"]
 description: "The Adapter Design Pattern is a structural pattern that enables incompatible interfaces to work together.
 It is a popular design pattern used in Java programming.
 The Adapter Design Pattern in Java acts as a bridge between two unrelated interfaces, allowing them to work together seamlessly."